 Back to top

-The Law Society is pleased to advise that it has partnered with Bank of Ireland as exclusive provider of a finance facility for members who wish to finance payments for professional indemnity insurance and practising certificates.
+The Law Society is pleased to advise that it has again partnered with Bank of Ireland to provide a finance facility for members who wish to finance payments for professional indemnity insurance or practising certificates.

-Bank of Ireland can provide short-term finance for terms up to 11 months to members or firms who have a proven credit track record and meet standard lending criteria, so that the cost of these large annual payments may be spread over a term of up to 11 months.
-This could assist your business’s cash flow.
+Bank of Ireland can provide short-term finance for terms up to 11 months to members or firms who have a proven credit track record and meet standard lending criteria, so that the cost of these large annual payments may be spread over a term of up to 11 months, to assist your business’s cash flow.

 Repayments vary depending on the amount borrowed.
 The table below shows some examples: